Rajagopalr3/CustomEditText/README.md

 # CustomEditText
-A Collection of features are implemented in single edittext view.
-By adding one line code in xml, able to access features like rounded corner, clear icon visibility when typing, password visibility when inputtype is password.
+A Collection of features are wrapped into single UI element.
+By adding a line code in xml, able to access these features,rectangular view with corner radius, font color etc.

 # Features
 1.EditText shape  -> rounded corner with radius and changing BG color, Border color.